hrzolfaghar/HRZ-Duplicate-Remover/README.md

-# How does the HRZ Duplicate Refiner work?
+# How does the HRZ Duplicate Remover work?
 1- Compares two directories :

    patternDir: the directory used as the pattern & does not change.